sulcgroup/oxdna-viewer/README.md

  * `extendDuplex(<monomer object> <string>)`: Similar to extendStrand—extends the parent strand of a given monomer and creates a complement strand.
 If the given monomer does not have a base pair, it will create one and extend from it.
 Hooked up to the "Extend" button on the sidebar while "Duplex mode" is selected.
  * `createStrand(<string>)`: Same as extendStrand, except a new strand is created 20 units in front of the camera.
 Hooked up to the "Create" button on the sidebar.

 Note that many of these require system, strand or nucleotide objects.
-The viewer has a simple object hierarchy where systems are made of strands which are made of elements.
-Arrays in JavaScript are 0-indexed, so to access the 2nd nucleotide of the 6th strand in the 1st system, you would type systems[0].strands[5].monomers[1].
+The viewer has a simple object hierarchy where systems contain strands which contain elements.
+The elements are organised as a double-linked lists within the strands and can be iterated: `strand.forEach` or listed: `strand.getMonomers()`.
+Arrays in JavaScript are 0-indexed, so to access the 2nd nucleotide of the 6th strand in the 1st system, you would type systems[0].strands[5].getMonomers()[1].
 There is also an array of all monomers indexed by global id (shown when an element is selected), so the 1000th monomer can be accessed by elements.get(999).
+If you hover above an element, you will see its system ID, its strand ID and its element ID respectively.

 ### Observable API
 The observable API can be accessed by typing `api.observable.(observable)` in the browser console.